xrdocs/design/_blogs/peering-fabric-test.md

 providers delivering OTT video.
 Providers may also be providing their own IP video services to on-net and off-net destinations via a SP CDN.
-Peering and internal CDN equipment can be placed within a localized peer or content delivery center, connected via a common peering fabric.
+Peering and internal CDN equipment can be placed within a localized peer or content delivery center, connected via a common Peering Fabric.
 In these cases the PFS nodes connect directly to the metro core to enable delivery across the region or metro.